What are your competitors up to? A quick tip to help you find out.

 - Click on the Insights tab.

 - Scroll down to the bottom.
-You will see a section called “Pages to Watch” with a big blue button encouraging you to “Add Pages”.
+If you have at least 100 fans on your page you will see a section called “Pages to Watch” with a big blue button encouraging you to “Add Pages”.
 Do it!

 - A pop-up will appear in which you can search for your competitors’ Facebook pages.
 You can search by industry keywords plus location.
 For example, I searched Online Marketing Dublin Ireland to populate our “Pages to Watch” but I also searched for specific companies.
 I also added in some famous global agencies to encourage us to reach further :)